 After the time of pre-Islamic poetry, or what many call the “Age of Ignorance”, comes the period of Islamic poetry.
 Writers of pre-Islamic poetry were considered incompetent to be writing sacred texts such as the Quran, and this had caused tension among the early Islamic world.

-Islamic poetry plays a crucial role as it is passed down from generation to generation.
-These poems address and examine many important parts of the Muslim faith and Islamic culture.
+Islamic poetry plays a crucial role as it is an heirloom.
+These poems address and examine many important parts of the Muslim and Islamic cultures.
 The poets of that time explored a wide range of topics, from spiritual, literary to political.

 3. Modern Middle Eastern poetry